These Quinoa Granola Bars make a delicious, healthy snack that you can feel good about serving your family! Gluten Free and Vegan.

 I've been working to end the mindless factor - which almost always leads to overeating and/or eating things that do nothing to help my energy level.
 (Looking at you box of crackers.)

 These Quinoa Granola Bars are the perfect solution!
 Packed with nutrition from quinoa flakes, oats, pecans, pumpkin seeds, sunflower seeds and coconut, these granola bars are just what I need to power through an afternoon slump.
 They taste deliciously indulgent, without weighing me down.

 - ¼ cup muscovado sugar packed or light brown

 - 1 teaspoon sea salt

 - Place oven rack in the middle position and preheat the oven to 300 degrees.
-Line a 13 x 9 inch pan with aluminum foil, allowing the foil to hang over the edges of the pan.
-Take a second piece of foil and lay it perpendicular to the first one, allowing the foil to hang over the pan.
-Smooth foil flush to the pan and spray.
+Line a 13 x 9 inch pan with parchment, allowing the parchment to hang over the edges of the pan.
+Spray with cooking spray.